Sri Vyasaraja pratishtha first Hanuman

 Sri Vyasaraja and Sri Gopalakrishnan

 window with nine openings -Sripadaraja mutt, Bazar Vidhi, Mulbagal, Kolar Theertharu once asked his disciple Vyasaraja to conduct the daily Puja in his absence.
-Shri Vyasaraja saw that one Sampusta (box containing divine Vigrahas) had had never been opened so far.
+Shri Vyasaraja saw that one Sampusta (box containing divine vigrahas) had never been opened so far.
 Out of curiosity, he tried to open it, and succeeded also.
-He was astounded to see a beautiful Vigraha of Lord Gopalakrishna with Rukmini and Sathyabhama Vigrahas in the box.
+He was astounded to see a beautiful vigraha of Lord Gopalakrishna with Rukmini and Sathyabhama vigrahas in the box.
 On seeing the vigrahas he started singing songs in praise of Lord Krishna.
 He could see the Lord dancing in front of him.
-He was so engrossed that he used the Saligrama as Tala.
-Singing the songs he went to kalyani [temple tank] for his bath, and when he was taking a dip in water he stopped singing.
-The dance of Sri Gopalakrishna stopped and movements froze in the middle of the dance, as if waiting for Sri Vyasaraja to continue with his singing.
+He was so engrossed that he used the shaligrama as Tala.
+Singing the songs he went to Kalyani [temple tank] for his bath, and when he was taking a dip in water he stopped singing.
+The dance of Sri Gopalakrishna stopped and movements froze in the middle of the dance as if waiting for Sri Vyasaraja to continue with his singing.

-This entire episode was witnessed by Sri Sripadaraja through navadwara kidiki [window with nine openings].
-There upon Sripadaraja presented this icon to Vyasaraja and told him "I could not open the box, only you were destined to open it.
-So this Vigraha morally belongs to you".
-Even today, this miraculous Vigraha, with its unusual pose, is worshipped by saints of the Vyasaraja Mutt.
+Through navadwara kidiki [window with nine openings], Sri Sripadaraja witnessed this entire episode.
+There Sripadaraja presented this icon to Vyasaraja and told him ‘I could not open the box, only you were destined to open it.
+So this vigraha morally belongs to you’.
+Even today, this miraculous vigraha, with its unusual pose, is worshipped by saints of the Vyasaraja Mutt.

 Sri Vyasaraja and Sri Hanuman

-In the course of time, Sri Vyasaraja became the Raja-Guru of the Vijayanagara Empire.
-Although there was change of guard in the kingdom from Sangama dynasty to Thuluva dynasty, Sri Vyasaraja continued to be the Raja Guru and was advising the kings.
-It is a well known fact that he had built many temples for Sri Hanuman in various places in South India.
+With time, Sri Vyasaraja became the Raja-Guru of the Vijayanagara Empire.
+Although there was a change of guard in the kingdom from the Sangama dynasty to the Thuluva dynasty, Sri Vyasaraja continued to be the Raja Guru and advised the kings.
+It is a well-known fact that he had built many temples for Sri Hanuman in various places in South India.

 This arduous task of installing [pratisthapana] Sri Anjaneya vigraha at various places was started by him by the pratisthapana of Sri Anjaneya in Mulbagal.
 Sri Vyasaraya had installed the first Hanuman vigraha near the very same place where his vidya guru had installed Sri Lakshmi Narayan in Mulbagal.